sdsc/trilinos-roll/README.md

 variables they provide are otherwise defined.

-The build process requires cmake and the MKL libraries and assumes that the modulefiles provided by the SDSC cmake-roll and mkl-roll (or intel-roll) are available.
+The build process requires cmake and the MKL libraries and assumes that the modulefiles provided by the SDSC cmake-roll and intel-roll are available.
 It will build without the modulefiles as long as the environment variables they provide are otherwise defined.